-(j) Contract assets and contract liabilities (applied from 1 January 2018)
+(k) Contract assets and contract liabilities

 A contract asset represents the Group's right to consideration in exchange for goods or services that the Group has transferred to a customer that is not yet unconditional.
 In contrast, a receivable represents the Group's unconditional right to consideration, i.e. only the passage of time is required before payment of that consideration is due.